 To understand RNNs properly, you’ll need a working knowledge of “normal” feed-forward neural networks and sequential data.

 Sequential data is basically just ordered data in which related things follow each other.
-Examples are financial data or the DNA sequence.
+Examples are financial data or a DNA sequence.
 The most popular type of sequential data is perhaps time series data, which is just a series of data points that are listed in time order.

 Recurrent vs. Feed-Forward Neural Networks